-Apart from the generic auto adjust, can you control the auto adjust individually per tool.
+Apart from the generic auto adjust, can you control the auto-adjust individually per tool.
 This gives you greater control over which tool to use for auto adjustments and on which image.
-You can for example adjust the exposure manually, but like to use auto adjust for the the Levels tool.
+You can, for example, adjust the exposure manually, but like to use auto-adjust for the Levels tool.

 Get A Reset!

-On other occasions you might prefer a more subtle approach for resetting your adjustments.
+On other occasions, you might prefer a more subtle approach to resetting your adjustments.
 White Balance?
 No. Exposure.
 No, but Crop and Rotation: Yes, remove.
-You can reset per tool like you can do an auto adjust.
+You can reset per tool like you can do an auto-adjust.
 Go to the tool’s header and click on the curved arrow.
 This will reset adjustments for that tool only.